Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: THEORETICAL MODEL

 \subsection{Fluid Dynamics: Navier-Stokes Equation and Perturbation Analysis}

-In this paper, we study the transport properties of a tracer particle in the presence of fluid velocity flow inside a microchannel with spatiotemporally undulating walls.
-To this end, we aim to derive the velocity flow field and the associated boundary profile in the microchannel, whose structure will serve as a ratcheting potential for the tracer particle moving within this flow field.
-For such flows through microchannels, when surface fluctuations occur at frequencies of several tens of hertz, the flow is in a low Reynolds number regime.
+We aim to derive the fluid velocity field and the associated boundary dynamics in the microchannel.
+For such flows through microchannels, when surface fluctuations occur at several tens of hertz, the flow is in the low-Reynolds-number regime.
 Based on this, a perturbation analysis of the flow is developed.
-The linearity of the problem allows us to analyse the problem analytically.
-Finally, we aim to study the dynamics of a tracer particle moving under this velocity-flow field using a Langevin dynamics simulation.
+The linearity of the problem allows us an analytical understanding.

-As shown schematically in Fig. (\ref{fig:1}), the model system we consider is a tracer particle evolving in a cylindrical channel of average radius $R_0$, whose walls, in general, can support undulations generated by oscillating one of the edges of the tube.
-The diameter of the tube could be about tens of micrometres.
-Our aim is to study the transport of a tracer particle in this flow field.
+As shown schematically in Fig.~\ref {fig:1}, the model system we consider is a tracer particle evolving in a cylindrical channel of average radius $R_0$, whose walls, in general, are assumed to support undulations that could be generated by oscillating one of the edges of the tube.
+We consider the diameter of the tube to be approximately $10~\mu$m.

-Navier-Stokes equation for the velocity profile $\mathbf{u}(\mathbf{r}, t)$ of a fluid flow is
+Navier-Stokes equation for the velocity profile $\boldsymbol{u}(\boldsymbol{r}, t)$ of a fluid flow is

 supplemented with the continuity equation: